leonard2005n/hardware-software-interface/labs/lab-06/guides/max/README.md

 The program finds the maximum value in an array of 16-bit integers (`array`).
 It iterates through the array, updating the maximum value (`dx`) when it finds a larger value.
-Finally, it prints the maximum value using the `printf()` function.
+Finally, it prints the maximum value using the `PRINTF64` macro.

 >**Note**: For a detailed description of the instruction, check out the following page: [Assembly Arrays Tutorial](https://www.tutorialspoint.com/assembly_programming/assembly_arrays.htm)